Blackslashtech/glitch/README.md

 To temporarily the range, run `sh down.sh`.
 To delete all data associated with the range, run `sh clear.sh`.

+> [!WARNING]
-**Warning** `clear.sh` runs a docker image and volume prune.
+> `clear.sh` runs a docker image and volume prune.
 This can have unintended consequences if you have other docker containers on the host system.
 Use with caution.

 # License